Back of the Y Masterpiece Television

-Back of the Y (also known as Back of the Y TV during series 1 and Back of the Y Masterpiece Television during series 2), is a cult New Zealand television series, created by Chris Stapp and Matt Heath.
-The show glorified stunts and the consumption of copious amounts of alcohol, and took its name from the Hollywood special episode, which featured Randy Campbell jumping off the back of the "Y" of the famous Hollywood Sign.
+Back of the Y (also known as Back of the Y TV during series 1 and Back of the Y Masterpiece Television during series 2) is a New Zealand television series, created by Chris Stapp and Matt Heath.
+The show glorified Jackass-style stunts, the consumption of copious amounts of alcohol, casual violence and scatalogical or toilet humour.
+It took its name from being filmed in a building located close to the local YMCA, not from the Season 2 Hollywood special episode (which featured Randy Campbell jumping off the "Y" of the famous Hollywood Sign) as the show was already named prior to that episode.